mkhazen/wagsrepo/salatencyarch.md

 Goal here is to load event into Event hub and then use Azure Stream analytics to load those data into Azure synapse analytics in a streaming mode.

+## Event hub Configuration

 First create a Event hub namespace and event hub.
-Leave the default settings for parition. usually it is 4
+Leave the default settings for parition as 1. usually it is 1.
+Message retention is 1 day and 1 consumer group.

+I used Standard 1 unit for Pricing Tier.

+## Azure Stream Analaytics configuration

-Now Create a Azure stream analytics with default settings as well with 3 units and base version.
+Now Create a Azure stream analytics with default settings as well with 3 Streaming units and base version.

 Cofigure the input as Event hub

-Configure the output as Azyre Syanpse Analytics
+Configure the output as Azure Syanpse Analytics

 Now time to write the query for Azure Stream Analytics